iijimakazuyuki/killercoda-scenarios/spring-boot-actuator/step1.md

-There is a Spring Boot demo application in the demo directory.
+There is a Spring Boot demo application in the current directory.
+This application can be built as a container image and run in kubernetes.

-First, install JRE by executing following command:
+First, build the application container image by executing following command:

-`apt install openjdk-17-jre-headless -y`{{execute}}
+`docker run -it --rm -v $PWD:/src -w /src gradle:8-jdk17 gradle jibBuildTar --image=localhost/demo:0.0.1`{{execute}}

+Now the container image is located in `build/jib-image.tar`.

+The container runtime of this environment's kubernetes is containerd.
-And install nerdctl by executing following commands:
+Install nerdctl, which is a command line tool of containerd, by executing following commands:

 `curl -LO https://github.com/containerd/nerdctl/releases/download/v1.6.2/nerdctl-1.6.2-linux-amd64.tar.gz`{{execute}}